 Tableau Drive is a methodology for scaling out self-service analytics.
 The drive is based on best practices from successful enterprise deployments.

-The introduction and expansion of tableau within ACT is driven by four primary observations made during their initial assessment:
+The introduction and expansion of tableau within ACT are driven by four primary observations made during their initial assessment:

 In addition, tableau’s licensing model enables ACT to start with a small investment, prove value, then expand as the user base was trained and value-proven, and hence naturally increasing the demand.